 Main Subheading

 The real strength of boxplots lies in their non-parametric nature.
-Unlike methods that rely on assumptions about the underlying distribution of the data (like assuming a normal distribution), boxplots make no such assumptions.
+So unlike methods that rely on assumptions about the underlying distribution of the data (like assuming a normal distribution), boxplots make no such assumptions.
 This makes them particularly useful when dealing with data that is skewed or has outliers, as they provide a more accurate representation of the data's true characteristics than methods that are sensitive to extreme values.
 This robustness is a key reason why boxplots are a staple in exploratory data analysis and statistical reporting.

 Comprehensive Overview